The Civilization of Ancient Egyptian Nile River: Explore Karma’s Legacy

 The Geography and History of Kerma

-Kerma was located in what is now modern-day Sudan, on the east bank of the ancient Nile River.
+Kerma was located in what is now modern-day Sudan, on the east bank of the ancient Egyptian Nile River.
 It is around 550 kilometres south of modern-day Cairo, Egypt.
 This kingdom emerged as a powerful political and economic force around 2500 BCE, roughly contemporary with the early dynastic period of ancient Egypt.

 Kerma’s capital city was located at the site of modern-day Kerma, known in ancient times as Dukki Gel or Doukki Gel.
 It was a sprawling city with a complex urban layout, including a royal palace, temples, public buildings, and residential neighbourhoods.